 The 550-fill-goose down is incredibly light and not bulky, especially for reaching all the way to above our knees.
 The hood is cozy, warm, and detachable via snaps.
 There is also an adjustable cord around the brim of the hood, which comes in handy in windy weather.
-The main full zipper on the jacket is double-sided for access from both ends, and allows for better mobility.
+The main front zipper on the jacket is double-sided for access from both ends and allows for better mobility.

-Over the two months that we tested this jacket we didn't have any issues with the nylon snagging or the stitching coming undone; that doesn't mean that it can't happen.
-The exterior of the Canada Goose Kensington Parka, Canada Goose Shelburne Parka, and The North Face Arctic Parka II offer extra durability and toughness.
+Over the two months that we tested this jacket, we didn't have any issues with the nylon snagging or the stitching coming undone; that doesn't mean that it can't happen.
 We did notice a minimal amount of feathers escaping at the seams and stitching, which in the long run, could jeopardize the overall warmth and loftiness (but we did not experience any issues with this).

-The North Face Arctic Parka II delivers a good amount of warmth and a style.
-We wouldn't recommend wearing this contender in wet weather; but, for commuting to work or running errands, we had no problems staying toasty.
-If you live somewhere like Seattle, and you get more rain, than snow, we like our Top Pick for Wet Climates, the Patagonia Tres Down Parka.
+The North Face Metropolis Parka II delivers a good amount of warmth and a style.
+We wouldn't recommend wearing this contender in wet weather.
+But, for commuting to work or running errands, we had no problems staying toasty.

 Whether you're looking to just survive winter or perhaps...